aspectran/aspectran.github.io/_pages/en/docs/aspectow/configuration-guide.md

 </environment>
 ```

-After changing `8081` to another number in the example above and restarting Aspectow, the server will start on the modified port.
+Changing `8081` to a different port and restarting Aspectow binds the server to the new port.

-## 6. Additional Feature Configuration
+## 6. Auxiliary Feature Configurations

-Major additional features of the application are configured in their respective subdirectories within the `/config` directory.
+Auxiliary application features are configured under dedicated subdirectories within `/config`.

 ### 6.1.
 Logging Configuration (`/config/logging/`)

-The application's logging policy is configured through the `logback`-related XML files in the `/config/logging/` directory.
-Aspectow uses a modular approach where `logback.xml` or `logback-debug.xml` includes functional configuration files from the `included/` directory.
+Logging policies are configured via Logback XML files under `/config/logging/`.
+Aspectow uses a modular structure where `logback.xml` or `logback-debug.xml` includes functional files from the `included/` directory.

-- **`logback.xml`**: The main configuration file for a typical production environment.
-It sets up file-based logging by including `logback-default.xml`, `logback-scheduler.xml`, and `logback-undertow.xml`.
+- **`logback.xml`**: Primary configuration for production environments.
+Includes `logback-default.xml`, `logback-scheduler.xml`, and `logback-undertow.xml` for file-based logging.
-- **`logback-debug.xml`**: The configuration file for development and debugging environments.
-In addition to all the files included by `logback.xml`, it also includes `logback-console.xml` to output logs to the console.
+- **`logback-debug.xml`**: Configuration for development and debugging.
+Includes all files from `logback.xml` plus `logback-console.xml` to output logs to the console.

-#### How to Switch Logging Configuration Files
+#### Switching Logging Files

-By default, `logback.xml` is used in a production environment.
-If you want to check detailed logs, including console output, during development, you can switch to using `logback-debug.xml` by adding a debug argument to the execution script.
+Production environments default to `logback.xml`.
+To enable console output and detailed logs during development, switch to `logback-debug.xml` by passing debug flags to execution scripts.

-The `shell.sh` and `shell.bat` scripts in the `app/bin` directory check for the `--debug` and `debug` arguments, respectively.
-If the argument is provided, they set the `logback.configurationFile` Java system property to the path of the `logback-debug.xml` file, thereby replacing the logging configuration.
+`shell.sh` and `shell.bat` scripts under `app/bin` check for `--debug` and `debug` arguments, setting the `logback.configurationFile` Java system property to `logback-debug.xml` when present.

-**Example of running in debug mode**
+**Executing in Debug Mode**

 Linux/macOS:
 ```bash